16 Top-Rated Attractions & Things to Do in Canberra

 Architectural highlights of the building include the two huge circular walls, composed of granite, which mirror the curves of the hill; the towering 81-meter flagpole; and the Ceremonial Pool.
 In the foyer, 48 columns of illuminated greenish-gray marble create the impression of a eucalyptus forest.
 Throughout the public spaces, exhibits display important documents (the Magna Carta is a highlight) and retrace important events in Australian history.

 From the gallery running around the first floor, you can gain admission to the public galleries of the green-hued House of Representatives, and the Senate, traditionally dressed in red.
 A visit during sitting times is a great way to view first-hand how parliament functions, and the free guided tours offer fascinating details about the building.

 After visiting, you can take the 3.5-kilometer Parliament House Walk to the city center and learn about the Parliamentary Triangle along the way through interpretive signs.

 Address: Parliament House, Canberra

-In the museum, you can learn about past Australian Prime Ministers; sit in the old Prime Minister's Office, a relatively humble affair; visit the Press Room; and read important historical documents.
-The chambers of the House of Representatives and the Senate are modeled on the British House of Commons and House of Lords with paneling and furnishings made of Australian woods and wall hangings displaying Australian flora.
-Parents will appreciate the child-friendly exhibits.
-After a visit to the building, you stroll among the National Rose Gardens.
-Free, guided tours help you get the most out of your time here.
+The museum is like a time capsule.
+You can learn about past Australian Prime Ministers; sit in the old Prime Minister's Office, a relatively humble affair; visit the Press Room; and read important historical documents.
+The chambers of the House of Representatives and the Senate are modeled on the British House of Commons and House of Lords with paneling and furnishings made of Australian woods, and wall hangings displaying Australian flora.
+Parents will appreciate the child-friendly exhibits and free daily craft activities.

 Address: 18 King George Terrace, Parkes